Are you struggling with reporting on your SEO campaigns?

 We spoke a lot about this idea recently.
 For example, our co-founder, Mitul, advised on bringing the SEO strategy in-house.
 In another post, he shared his recommendations for spreading SEO across an organization.

-In this post, I'll illustrate another way to help evangelize SEO within your organization.
+In this post, I'll illustrate another way to help evangelize search engine optimization within your organization.
 I’ll show you how to use SEO reports to demonstrate the value that the channel delivers across various departments – not just the organization as a whole.

 Before we discuss how reporting on SEO progress works, let’s discuss why this strategy is so powerful at solidifying your work in the organization.